rominamoreno9/Coursera_AWS/Addressing Security Risk/Data Protection/DataProtection.md

     AWS Snowmobile is an Exabyte-scale data transfer service used to move extremely large amounts of data to AWS.
 You can transfer up to 100PB per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi-trailer truck.
 Snowmobile makes it easy to move massive volumes of data to the cloud, including video libraries, image repositories, or even a complete data center migration.
 Transferring data with Snowmobile is more secure, fast and cost effective

+## Encryption in Transit and at Rest
+In this section, Rudy and Hong discussed data encryption in transit and at rest.

+**Encryption of Data in Transit**

+You can mount a file system so all NFS traffic is encrypted in transit using Transport Layer Security 1.2 (TLS, formerly called Secure Sockets Layer [SSL]) with an industry-standard AES-256 cipher.
+TLS is a set of industry-standard cryptographic protocols used for encrypting information that is exchanged over the wire.
+AES-256 is a 256-bit encryption cipher used for data transmission in TLS.
+If your organization is subject to corporate or regulatory policies that require encryption of data and metadata in transit, we recommend setting up encryption in transit on every client accessing the file system.
+More information on Encryption of data in transit can be found at: https://docs.aws.amazon.com/whitepapers/latest/efs-encrypted-file-systems/encryption-of-data-in-transit.html

+**Encryption of Data at Rest**

+You can create an encrypted file system so all your data and metadata is encrypted at rest using an industry-standard AES-256 encryption algorithm.
+Encryption and decryption is handled automatically and transparently, so you don’t have to modify your applications.
+If your organization is subject to corporate or regulatory policies that require encryption of data and metadata at rest, we recommend creating an encrypted file system.

+**AWS Key Management Service (KMS)**

+AWS Key Management Service (KMS) makes it easy for you to create and manage keys and control the use of encryption across a wide range of AWS services and in your applications.
+AWS KMS is a secure and resilient service that uses FIPS 140-2 validated hardware security modules to protect your keys.
+AWS KMS is integrated with AWS CloudTrail to provide you with logs of all key usage to help meet your regulatory and compliance needs.
+More details on AWS KMS can be found at: https://aws.amazon.com/kms/

+* Customer master keys (CMKs)
+Customer master keys are the primary resources in AWS KMS.
+A customer master key (CMK) is a logical representation of a master key.
+The CMK includes metadata, such as the key ID, creation date, description, and key state.
+The CMK also contains the key material used to encrypt and decrypt data.

+**AWS CloudHSM**

+AWS CloudHSM is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud.
+With CloudHSM, you can manage your own encryption keys using FIPS 140-2 Level 3 validated HSMs.
+CloudHSM offers you the flexibility to integrate with your applications using industry-standard APIs, such as PKCS#11, Java Cryptography Extensions (JCE), and Microsoft CryptoNG (CNG) libraries.
+CloudHSM is standards-compliant and enables you to export all of your keys to most other commercially-available HSMs, subject to your configurations.
+It is a fully-managed service that automates time-consuming administrative tasks for you, such as hardware provisioning, software patching, high-availability, and backups.
+CloudHSM also enables you to scale quickly by adding and removing HSM capacity on-demand, with no up-front costs.
+More information on AWS CloudHSM can be found at: https://aws.amazon.com/cloudhsm/

+## Database Encryption
+## Encryption at rest and in transit

+**Amazon RDS** allows you to encrypt your databases using keys you manage through AWS Key Management Service (KMS).
+On a database instance running with Amazon RDS encryption, data stored at rest in the underlying storage is encrypted, as are its automated backups, read replicas, and snapshots.
+Amazon RDS supports Transparent Data Encryption in SQL Server and Oracle.
+Transparent Data Encryption in Oracle is integrated with AWS CloudHSM, which allows you to securely generate, store, and manage your cryptographic keys in single-tenant Hardware Security Module (HSM) appliances within the AWS cloud.
+Amazon RDS supports the use of SSL to secure data in transit.

+**Network isolation**

+AWS recommends that you run your database instances in Amazon VPC, which allows you isolate your database in your own virtual network and connect to your on-premises IT infrastructure using industry-standard encrypted IPsec VPNs.
+You can configure firewall settings and control network access to your database instances.

+**Resource-level permissions**

+Amazon RDS is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Amazon RDS resources, from database instances through snapshots, parameter groups, and option groups.
+You can also tag your Amazon RDS resources and control the actions that your IAM users and groups can take on groups of resources that have the same tag and associated value.
+For example, you can configure your IAM rules to ensure developers are able to modify "Development" database instances, but only Database Administrators can make changes to "Production" database

+Information on Amazon RDS Security can be found at​ https://aws.amazon.com/rds/features/#security

+## Amazon S3 Default Encryption for S3 Buckets

+**Amazon S3** default encryption provides a way to set the default encryption behavior for an S3 bucket.
+You can set default encryption on a bucket so that all objects are encrypted when they are stored in the bucket.
+The objects are encrypted using server-side encryption with either Amazon S3-managed keys (SSE-S3) or AWS KMS-managed keys (SSE-KMS).
+When you use server-side encryption, Amazon S3 encrypts an object before saving it to disk in its data centers and decrypts it when you download the objects.
+More details on using Encryption with Amazon S3 can be found at: https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html

+**Amazon Macie**

+Amazon Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
+Amazon Macie recognizes sensitive data such as personally identifiable information (PII) or intellectual property, and provides you with dashboards and alerts that give visibility into how this data is being accessed or moved.
+The fully managed service continuously monitors data access activity for anomalies, and generates detailed alerts when it detects risk of unauthorized access or inadvertent data leaks.
+Currently, Amazon Macie is available to protect data stored in Amazon S3.
+More information about Amazon Macie is available at: https://aws.amazon.com/macie/

+## EBS Encryption

+Amazon EBS encryption offers seamless encryption of EBS data volumes, boot volumes and snapshots, eliminating the need to build and manage a secure key management infrastructure.
+EBS encryption enables data at rest security by encrypting your data volumes, boot volumes and snapshots using Amazon-managed keys or keys you create and manage using the AWS Key Management Service (KMS).
+In addition, the encryption occurs on the servers that host EC2 instances, providing encryption of data as it moves between EC2 instances and EBS data and boot volumes.
+For more information, see Amazon EBS encryption in the Amazon EC2 User Guide.

+Access to Amazon EBS volumes is integrated with AWS Identity and Access Management (IAM).
+IAM enables access control to your Amazon EBS volumes.
+For more information, see AWS Identity and Access Management.
+For more information about Amazon EBS encryption, see: https://aws.amazon.com/ebs/features/

+## Cross Account Access to S3